 That's our story -- for now.
 More chapters to come, we are sure.
-We hope.

 Executive Producer Anne-Marie Aigner can best be described as a gifted trend-spotter.
 When she noticed a gap in Boston’s food truck industry she saw an opportunity to fill it with something divine.
 Food truck festivals are not just a trend on the West coast…they are a movement that has slowly trickled through the Midwest and finally landed in the East.